Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.concept.sync/-account-observer/on-authenticated.md

 `account` - An authenticated instance of a [OAuthAccount](../-o-auth-account/index.md).

-`newAccount` - True if this is a new account that was authenticated.
+`newAccount` - True if an account was just signed in.